-When we derive Ohm's Law using the Drude Model, we assume at one point of time that $E=V/L$, when is fact, $E=dV/dL$, unless $E$ is constant, in which case the assumption $E=V/L$ is true.
+When we derive Ohm's Law using the Drude Model, we assume at one point of time that E=V/L, when is fact, E=dV/dL, unless E is constant, in which case the assumption E=V/L is true.
 But I don't understand why the electric field in a conductor must be constant as current flows.
 Is there a convincing explanation that is perhaps related to the way atoms behave and orient themselves?

-Also, if the assumption $V=E\cdot L$ makes sense, I can understand why Ohm's Law should work for a homogeneous electric circuit.
+Also, if the assumption V=E⋅L makes sense, I can understand why Ohm's Law should work for a homogeneous electric circuit.
 However, I don't understand why it should work for a heterogeneous circuit - perhaps one with two different resistors connected in series.
 And please don't use the traffic jam analogy.
 Surely there must a more theoretical way to explain this (using Classical Physics).

 No comments: